DemocracyClub/aggregator-api/README.md

 ### Documentation

 We build the docs locally instead of rendering on-the-fly and then commit the compiled documentation so it can be served as a static template.
 Compile the docs with `./manage.py build_docs`.
+The API docs use [drafter 3](https://github.com/apiaryio/drafter/) for parsing [API Blueprint](https://apiblueprint.org/).
+On linux this will be installed automatically with the python dependencies.
+On OSX/Windows, this needs to be [installed seperately](https://github.com/apiaryio/drafter/tree/v3.2.7#install).

 ## Configuration